 the teapot, a real sense of individual character.

 The honeycomb series comes in a variety of sizes.
 However, it is

-also available in a larger 30-ounce capacity which is just under 1
+also available in a larger 30-ounce capacity, that is just under 1

 The teapot is enameled for easy cleaning